inspec/inspec-aws/docs/resources/aws_auto_scaling_groups.md

 ### exist

-Check that at least one entity was returned from the API.
+The control will pass if the describe returns at least one result.

 Use `should_not` to test the entity should not exist.

     describe aws_auto_scaling_groups.where( <property>: <value>) do